monkeymatt0/crypto_pay/README.md

 ### Upgrade pip

-A thing that I always do before install the requirements is to update pip by following these steps:
+A thing that I always do before install the requirements is to upgrade pip by following these steps:

 1. Activate the environment